nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="rcs-remote-repos">

-Having learned how to use Git in your own computer, let's also learn a bit about working with remote repositories too. <span tags="m--cs2103 m--cs2113">Yes it's a bit too much to take in one week but we want you to start using Git in your iP from the very beginning.</span>
+Having learned how to use Git in your own computer, let's also learn a bit about working with remote repositories too. <span tags="m--cs2103 m--cs2113">While it seems like a bit 'too much' to take in one week, but we want you to start using Git in your iP (individual project) from the very beginning.</span>
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("RCS: Using History") }}">